MST-MRR/IARC-2019/readme.txt

 in the metric's data list is what will be graphed.
 These three functions, read, process and plot, all happen concurrently in multiple threads that start when the others are 'sleeping'.

+When creating a grapher object there is 2 optional parameters:
+    pan_width: (int, default 10) Time in seconds to display graph in the past.
+This is essentially the x limit.
+    y_lim: (tuple(int, int), default (0, 10)) The

 To interface with the grapher, you need to edit the config.xml file(In the future a GUI will edit the xml for you).
 Everything that you want the grapher to read should be within the 'desiredgraphs' tag meaning after <desiredgraphs> and before </desiredgraphs>.
 Each subplot(Must be at least 1) is denoted with a <graph> tag.
 These subplots hold the